 Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in foreign exchange rates.

-The Company not having any international transactions therefore exposed to foreign exchange risk does not arising from foreign currency transactions.
+The Company does not have any international transactions therefore no exposure to foreign exchange arising from foreign currency transactions.